Why multi-region monitoring matters for global applications

 The Problem With Regional Blind Spots

-Case Study 1: The Tokyo Outage Nobody Knew About
+Scenario: The Regional Outage Nobody Knew About

-Case Study 2: The Latency Nobody Measured
+Scenario: The Latency Nobody Measured

-Case Study 3: The Cascade That Went Undetected
+Scenario: The Cascade That Went Undetected

-A financial services platform had database replication between US and EU regions.
-A network partition caused the EU region to fall out of sync.
+Imagine a platform with database replication between US and EU regions.
+A network partition causes the EU region to fall out of sync.
+Monitoring from the US shows all services healthy, but EU-region requests are failing.

 Why Single-Region Monitoring Fails